bahmutov/vue-calculator/blog/README.md

 })
 ```

-Locally, I will use `npm run dev` command to start the application and open Cypress.
+Locally, I will use `npm run test:e2e` command to start the application and open Cypress.
 The above test passes quickly.
 Our calculator seems to add and divide numbers just fine.

 ![Calculator test](./images/calculator.gif)